kwaziio/docker-windows-iis-php/README.md

-# docker-windows-iis-php
+# Windows Internet Information Services (IIS) w/ PHP

-Manages a Windows Docker Image with IIS and PHP Support Built w/ HashiCorp Packer
+This project manages the creation of a Windows Docker Image with Windows Internet Information Services (IIS) installed, including support for PHP, created and maintained by [KWAZI](https://kwazi.io).